antvis/G6/docs/manual/middle/jsx-node.en.md

 order: 12
 ---

-When using G6.registerNode to customize a node, if the second parameter is a string or a function that returns a string, we can use JSX-like syntax to customize the node.
+In G6 V3.7.0 and later version, user are allow to use JSX-like syntax to customize the node by assigning the second parameter of G6.registerNode a string or function that returns a string.

-#### Basic grammar
+#### Basic Grammar

 ```
 <[group|shape] [key]="value" style={{ [key]: value }}>